What are the Learning Standards for Social Studies?

 The College and Career Ready Standards for History/Social Studies (CCRS-H/SS) have five specific content area standards for social studies, which are indicators of what students should learn and be able to do upon completion of the K-12 Social Studies program:

-- Standard 1: History of the United States and New York
+- Standard 1: History of the United States

 - Standard 2: World History